Concrete Design Software for Efficiency and Safety | Autodesk

 See how the Hone Structures project pioneers a new approach to forming sustainable concrete.

-See how Concrete Collective takes a digital approach to moulds and nesting with Autodesk fusion.
+See how Concrete Collective takes a digital approach to molds and nesting with Fusion 360.

 Concrete mixtures come in various types to meet specific construction needs.
 Normal-strength concrete (NSC) is standard for most projects while high-strength concrete (HSC) offers increased strength.
 Ultra-high-performance concrete (UHPC) excels in strength and durability.
-Self-consolidating concrete (SCC) flows without vibration, and fibre-reinforced concrete (FRC) resists cracking.
+Self-consolidating concrete (SCC) flows without vibration, and fiber-reinforced concrete (FRC) resists cracking.
 Lightweight concrete is low density; high-density concrete is heavy.
 Shotcrete is pneumatically applied; pervious concrete is porous for drainage; and roller-compacted concrete (RCC) suits pavements.
-Shrinkage-compensating concrete minimises cracks; coloured concrete provides aesthetic options; and speciality mixes such as shrinkage-compensating and coloured concrete cater to specific project needs.
+Shrinkage-compensating concrete minimizes cracks; colored concrete provides aesthetic options; and specialty mixes such as shrinkage-compensating and colored concrete cater to specific project needs.

-Common concrete mix design requirements include the desired strength, durability, workability and exposure conditions.
-Engineers must factor in the properties of aggregates, the type and content of cement, the water-cement ratio and the inclusion of chemical admixtures to achieve the desired concrete properties.
-Proportions of these components are optimised to meet project specifications while ensuring cost-effectiveness and maintaining workability.
+Common concrete mix design requirements include the desired strength, durability, workability, and exposure conditions.
+Engineers must factor in the properties of aggregates, the type and content of cement, the water-cement ratio, and the inclusion of chemical admixtures to achieve the desired concrete properties.
+Proportions of these components are optimized to meet project specifications while ensuring cost-effectiveness and maintaining workability.
 Quality control measures, including material testing and trial mixes, are integral to ensuring the mix meets project requirements.